-For example, Lulu’s blog is entirely made up of the first three forms of blog content because it is a company blog.
+For example, Lulu’s blog comprises the first three forms of blog content because it is a company blog.
 Your blog will be a tool for your author brand, and part of that is YOU.
 Use opinion blogs to reveal a little about yourself so readers can get to know you.
 It will make a difference as they need to see you not as a business that sells books, but as a person who creates books.
 The difference might seem subtle, but it’s important none-the-less.

-Don’t feel constrained by my break down of content forms – your blog is for you to connect with readers, so if you know your audience likes something unique, pursue that angle!
-The initial goal is to get followers to convert to readers, to get an Internet surfer to actually buy a book.
-Once you’ve converted a reader to a buyer, you want to keep their interest so they’ll share you and your book with their friends, as well as stick around long enough to learn about your next book.
+Don’t feel constrained by my breakdown of content forms – your blog is for you to connect with readers, so if you know your audience likes something unique, pursue that angle!
+The initial goal is to get followers to convert to readers, to get an Internet surfer to buy a book.
+Once you’ve converted a reader to a buyer, you want to keep their interest so they’ll share you and your book with their friends, and stick around long enough to learn about your next book.
 Think of all your marketing efforts as community building, with the end goal of a strong, excited group of readers ready to champion you and your book(s).

 Content will inspire and excite your readers, it will draw them into your work and ideally lead to sales of your book.
 Getting that content in front of readers is a singular challenge among many hurdles.
 If you’ve managed to a get a reader to click over to your blog, ensure that they stay through the entire post by employing some simple best practices.

 Consider paragraph length and structure.
 No matter what kind of writing you do, a blog will almost always perform best with short paragraphs.
 If a reader scrolls down the page and sees long, blocked paragraphs dense with information, you risk losing them.
-Our eyes have been trained to skim – we simply have too much media to absorb in a given day.
+We have trained our eyes to skim – we have too much media to absorb in a day.
 So we skim, we hop through the content looking for some nugget that prompts us to pay closer attention.

-Two tried and true ways to capture a reader is with short paragraphs and strong leader sentences.
+Two tried-and-true ways to capture a reader is with short paragraphs and strong leader sentences.
 Each paragraph you craft should contain all the broad information in the first sentence.
 This is easy to test by looking through any blog across the web.
 A strong leading sentence will frame the paragraph, and the two or three sentences that follow will expand or elaborate on that main sentence.
-You want your reader to be able to read only that first sentence and keep going or stop and finish the paragraph if they see value in the first sentence.
+You want your reader to read only that first sentence and keep going or stop and finish the paragraph if they see value in the first sentence.

 Alongside the structure of your paragraphs, think about how you use Heading Styles to draw attention.
 Above, I’ve set “Visual Appeal” in Heading 2.
 The text is large, bold, and framed with negative space.
-A reader will naturally be drawn to this line, and from those two words, will be able to surmise what I’m going to talk about with the content that follows.
+It naturally draws a reader to this line, and from those two words, will surmise what I will talk about with the content that follows.

-There is some debate about the importance of using images in your blog.
-I tend to shy away from an image unless it is helpful to make a point.
+There is some debate about using images in your blog.
+I shy away from an image unless it is helpful to make a point.
 Like a screen capture.
-Others may have a more visual flair and see value in plugging in an image only loosely related to the content in order to get a reader’s attention.
-This can work and is largely reliant on your audience.
-If you’re a Young Adult author and your main audience is 13-25 year-olds, memes and images might play well with your readers.
+Others may have a more visual flair and see value in plugging in an image only loosely related to the content to get a reader’s attention.
+This can work and is reliant on your audience.
+If you’re a Young Adult author and your main audience is 13-25-year-olds, memes and images might play well with your readers.
 A well-placed image can break the monotony of text and provide a mental “breather” for your readers.

 One huge exception is a photo-blog.
-If you’re a photographer or graphic designer, or if you sell photobooks or calendars that heavily lean on images, then, of course, your blog will reflect that.
+If you’re a photographer or graphic designer, or if you sell photo books or calendars that heavily lean on images your blog will reflect that.

 I won’t go too much into the lists again, as we covered them in the contents section above.
 The take away should be that lists are both a means to provide content and a visual element of the blog post, so take both into consideration when crafting your post.

 Like any marketing plan, consistency will be vital.
 Your blog is one element of your author brand that will outlive the normal marketing push you make around a book’s release or the holidays.
 A blog is a multipurpose tool, a window into your writing process, your interests, and your author brand.
-Yes, you should use your blog to promote your brand and your books regularly.
+Yes, use your blog to promote your brand and your books regularly.
 But that’s just part of the role your blog will play.
-More importantly, the blog is a persistent way into a reader’s inbox.
+The blog is a persistent way into a reader’s Inbox.
 Email subscriptions to your blog translate into emails for your mailing list.
-And if you provide useful, interesting, and exciting content on a regular basis, your readers will look forward to your blog posts and will recommend them to their friends.
+And if you provide useful, interesting, and exciting content regularly, your readers will look forward to your blog posts and will recommend them to their friends.